-We have audited the accompanying consolidated financial statements of SIR Corp. and its subsidiaries, which comprise the consolidated statements of financial position as at August 30, 2015 and August 31, 2014 and the consolidated statements of operations and comprehensive loss, changes in shareholders' deficiency and cash flows for the 52-week period ended August 30, 2015 and 53-week period ended August 31, 2014 and the related notes, which comprise a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of SIR Corp. and its subsidiaries, which comprise the consolidated statements of financial position as at August 28, 2016 and August 30, 2015 and the consolidated statements of operations and comprehensive loss, changes in shareholders' deficiency and cash flows for the 52-week periods then ended, and the related notes, which comprise a summary of significant accounting policies and other explanatory information.